meghapsimatrix/simhelpers/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This is a maintenance release which corrects issues in the unit tests on MacOS, M1Mac, and NoLD.
+This is a major release that adds several new features and functions, including new options for performance metrics, tools for calculating bootstrap confidence intervals, and tools for extrapolating coverage rates and rejection rates based on bootstrap resampling techniques with a limited number of bootstrap replications.

 ## Test environments